 My pattern is available for free here on the blog, or you can upgrade to a PDF in my Etsy and Ravelry stores.

-2. Sweet Iris Summer Top
+5. Sweet Iris Summer Top

 The Sweet Iris Top is a beautiful, feminine crochet top that features a lovely lace design.
-It is perfect for spring and summer wear, providing a light and airy feel.
-This top is flattering and stylish.

 I love that you have the option of long sleeves for a summer sweater, short sleeves for a top, or no sleeves for a tank top.
 And with this garment being so pretty, you could make all 3 to wear for different occasions!

-3. Muse Crochet Summer Top
+6. Muse Crochet Summer Top

-The Muse summer sweater features a simple yet elegant design with a lacy texture, making it ideal for summer wear.
+This pattern features a simple yet elegant design with a lacy texture, making it ideal for summer wear.

 If this is your first garment, this pattern is perfect for you!
 With its simple stitch repeat and seamless construction (my favourite construction for cardigans!) you’ll enjoy working this pullover.